-Doctors held mixed views on the usefulness of RPR before they participated: Before their first review, approximately one-third (32%) of doctors thought RPR would be useful and one-quarter that it would not be useful.
-Many doctors saw RPR as a form of assessment and felt anxious about the practice visit.
+Doctors held mixed views on the usefulness of RPR before they participated: Before their review, approximately one-third of doctors thought the reviews would be useful.

-Doctors were more positive about RPR after their review: After their review, nearly three-quarters (72%) of doctors agreed it was a positive experience.
-Doctors said they changed their opinions about RPR because it provided reassurance about their practice, they valued the opportunity to have an objective perspective on their practice from a senior colleague, and/or they learnt about new development opportunities.
+Doctors were more positive about RPR after their review: After their review, approximately half agreed it was a positive experience.
+Doctors said they changed their opinions about RPR as it provided reassurance about their practice, they valued the opportunity to have an objective perspective on their practice from a senior colleague, and/or learnt about new development opportunities.

-Nearly half of doctors (46%) considered the multi-source feedback was useful: Nearly half of doctors (46%) considered the multi-source feedback was useful.
+Nearly half of doctors (45%) considered the multi-source feedback was useful:

+Nearly half of doctors (45%) considered the multi-source feedback was useful.

 Almost all colleague feedback was rated between 4 and 5 out of a possible score of 5.
-The highest proportion of high scores (95.6%) was in the 'trust' domain.
-The lowest proportion of high scores (69.4%) was in the 'communication' domain.
+The highest proportion of high scores (95.2%) was in the 'trust' domain.
+The lowest proportion of high scores (69.3%) was in the 'communication' domain.

 Patient feedback was very positive across all domains.

-Most doctors were positive about the practice visit: The practice visit is a key part of RPR.
-Most doctors were positive about the practice visit: Doctors' feedback highlighted the importance of the practice visit as a quality improvement tool to prompt self-reflection.
+Most doctors were positive about the practice visit: Most doctors were positive about the practice visit: Doctors' feedback highlighted the importance of the practice visit as a quality improvement tool to prompt self-reflection.